 Illustrations aren’t just for children’s books and cereal boxes anymore.

-Businesses all across the web are realizing the power of illustration and putting it to work for their own brands.
+Businesses all across the web are realizing the power of illustration, incorporating illustrations into their brand strategies, and putting it to work for their own brands.

 Successful web illustrator, and influencer of the modern brand illustration movement, Alice Lee observes: